-We've all experienced that uncomfortable feeling like we did something wrong.
+We've all experienced the uncomfortable feeling that we did something wrong.
 Guilt may be difficult to deal with, but in this article, we'll consider how.
 We'll look at ways to manage guilt and the causes of this awful feeling.

 A little guilt can be healthy.
 Guilt is defined as "a feeling of responsibility or remorse for some offense, crime, wrong, etc." Some think guilt exists as a means of stopping people from partaking in conduct that would alienate those closest to them.
-However, habitual feelings of guilt are also indicative of some further, more deep-seated issue that needs to be addressed.
+However, habitual feelings of guilt can also indicate a further, more deep-seated issue that needs to be addressed (such as survivor's guilt).
 Moreover, never experiencing guilt can be indicative of even worse clinical issues such as narcissism, psychopathy, or sociopathy.

 Some of the most common symptoms of a guilt complex are as follows: shame, projecting blame onto others, self-blame, fretting over angering others, and otherwise taking accountability for the thoughts, feelings, and behaviors of other individuals.
-There is even evidence to support that women may suffer from guilt more than men.
+There is some evidence to support that women may experience guilt more than men.

-Before one can truly understand why they are wracked with guilt, they must first understand this emotion.
+Before you can truly understand why you are wracked with guilt, you must first understand this emotion.
 A thorough comprehension of guilt can be quite insightful and solve many problems.
-Psychology Today has some helpful answers and information.

 A person's desire to understand why they are wracked with guilt is fair and intelligible.
 After all, addressing guilty feelings is a virtually impossible feat if someone is unable to unearth the source of their guilt.

-Additional reports from Psychology Today affirm that the five most common reasons behind an individual's guilt are their behavior, something they want to do but have not (yet) followed through on, their own perceived behavior, failing to help another person to a certain degree, and surviving a situation which others perished.
+If you are at this stage in the process of dealing with guilt, you should consider the fact that there are some common sources of the emotion.
+The five most common reasons behind an individual's guilt are: their behavior, something they want to do but have not (yet) followed through on, their own perceived behavior, failing to help another person to a certain degree, and surviving a situation in which others perished.
 There are associated factors and circumstances that accompany the common causes of guilt.
-Each case comes with its own solution, freeing the afflicted person from their suffering.
+Each case comes with its own solution, freeing the afflicted person from their feelings.

-There is no reason you have to live with the feelings of your guilt, since they are not always warranted.
+If your guilt is unwarranted, there is no reason why you need to live with it.
 There are things you can do to alleviate some of the burden.

 A Final Thought

-Experiencing guilt from time to time is normal, especially if someone has committed a sin or otherwise breached their moral code.
+Experiencing guilt from time to time is normal, especially if someone has done something that breached their moral code.
 However, being ceaselessly wracked with guilt should certainly be addressed.
 There are countless negative consequences to unresolved emotional issues.